bitburner-official/bitburner-src/markdown/bitburner.sleeve.getnumsleeves.md

 number

-number of duplicate sleeves the player has.
+Number of duplicate sleeves the player has.

 ## Remarks